SystemsApproach/private5g/software/smallcell.rst

 10. **Run Diagnostics.** Visit the ``Support`` page to run diagnostics, for example, ``ping`` and ``traceroute``.
-You can also run the packet capture tool described in Stage 2, as well as ``ping`` from *within* the UPF.
-For example, the following command verifies that you have connectivity between the UPF and the small cell via the local enterprise network:
+You can also run the packet capture tool described in Stage 1, as well as ``ping`` from *within* the UPF.
+For example, the following command verifies that you have connectivity between the UPF and the small cell at address ``10.76.28.187`` on the local enterprise network:

 .. code-block::